 Indigenous peoples are twice as likely to live in poverty.
 Ultimate’s low barrier to entry is a valuable feature that also lends to inclusivity.
 Unlike many other sports, all you need is a low cost disc, and a space to play, no other costly equipment is needed.

-The Ultimate Spirit CUSP has been conceived as a long-term, multi-partnership program with the goal of engaging Indigenous communities throughout the province of British Columbia.
+The Ultimate Spirit Community Ultimate Spirit Program (CUSP) has been conceived as a long-term, multi-partnership program with the goal of engaging Indigenous communities throughout the province of British Columbia.
 BC Ultimate has a long term vision for the program, with the goal of giving youth not only the opportunity to play and learn from the sport of ultimate, but also to connect with other communities, Indigenous and non-Indigenous alike, and create a network of youth throughout the province, connected by the sport of ultimate.

-The program will be measured in years, if not decades, but we have no doubt that it will provide a unique experience and bring together a wide range of people in a shared athletic endeavor and with a common understanding of the Spirit of the Game.
+The program will be measured in years, if not decades, but we have no doubt that it will provide a unique experience and bring together a wide range of people in a shared athletic endeavor and with a common understanding of the Spirit of the Game (SOTG).